-Lost Empire Herbs - This is a bulk powder organic lion’s mane 1:1 hot water extract, grown on wood in greenhouses with natural light, fresh air and using organic methods.
+Lost Empire Herbs - This is a bulk powdered lion’s mane that is a 8:1 dual water/alcohol extract grown using organic methods.

 Host Defense - Offer capsules using activated, freeze-dried, certified organic mycelium as well as a liquid extract utilizing both the mycelium and fruiting body.
 This company is owned by the well-known mycologist Paul Stamets.
 These products are created from organically grown mushrooms sustainably cultivated on the company's own farm.

 Aloha Medicinals - Produces a quality certified organic full-spectrum product.
 The encapsulated powder is created from a blend of the dried fruiting body, mycelium biomass, primordia and extra-cellular compounds.

 Four Sigmatic - This is an "elixir" powder blend of lion's mane, star anise, stevia and peppermint for taste and assimilation.
 The mushroom is a dual extract made from the log-grown fruiting body.
 It comes in pre-prepared loose powder packets.

 Mushroom Harvest - Provide both bulk powders as well as capsules.
 They are made from an activated mushroom preparation of mycelium and fruiting body and are certified organic.

 Mushroom Science - This is another reputable company producing quality products created from the fruiting body as well as the mycelium biomass.
 They are an encapsulated hot water extract preparation.
 This product is made from lion's mane grown on chemical-free wood but is not officially certified organic.

 Mushroom Wisdom - This company has been making medicinal mushroom products for over 25 years, producing mushroom hot water extracts made from the fruiting body.
 They include vitamin C as well for greater absorption.
 This lion's mane product is not certified organic.